shyjuk/access_restriction_by_ip/README.rst

 account from  non-specified IP / Domain, login will be restricted and a warning message will be displayed in login page.

+A new feature has been added that automatically logs out a user who is already logged in if their IP address changes after login.

 If no IP is specified for a user, then there will not be restriction by IP.
 He can access from any IP.